-In May 2020 we announced limited interim biomarker data from the Phase 2 clinical trial of EB613.
-Based on the interim biomarker data, EB613 demonstrated statistically significant effects on the P1NP biomarker after one month of treatment (p<0.001) compared to the placebo, and meaningful increases at months two and three compared to the placebo with the highest EB613 dose (1.5 mg).
+In May 2020, we announced interim data from the Phase 2 clinical trial of EB613.
+Based on the interim data, EB613 demonstrated statistically significant effects on the P1NP biomarker after one month of treatment (p<0.001) as compared to placebo, and meaningful increases at months two and three as compared to placebo with the highest EB613 dose (1.5 mg).
 There was also a dose response at one month, with those trends continuing at two months.
-Based on the interim data, we amended the Phase 2 protocol in July 2020 and discontinued the two lower doses (0.5mg and 1.0mg) and added a 2.5mg dose of EB613.
-In November 2020, we completed the enrollment for the trial with 161 patients, including the new high-dose group.
-We continue to follow the enrolled subjects through various monitoring means established by the regulatory authorities in compliance with COVID-19 restrictions.
+The two lower doses (0.5 mg and 1.0 mg) demonstrated suboptimal increases that likely do not warrant further clinical advancement after the completion of this trial.
+We believe that the maximum efficacious dose has not yet been achieved, and will continue the evaluation of the data from the existing patients including 6-month bone mineral density (BMD) results.
+Based on the favorable safety profile for patients on EB613 in the ongoing Phase 2 study, we intend to evaluate additional doses greater than 1.5mg to advance into a potential Phase 3 study, if appropriate.

-In parallel, we are conducting several nonclinical safety assessment studies to support our regulatory filings, including a planned Investigational New Drug Application, or IND, with the FDA to facilitate various IND-enabling trials, and subsequently, to enable the start of a single global Phase 3 clinical trial in approximately 600-700 osteoporosis patients, subject to positive data from our ongoing Phase 2 trial of EB613 (including any impact of COVID-19 on the trial enrollment and its impact on such data).
+In parallel, we are conducting several nonclinical safety assessment studies to support our regulatory filings, including a planned Investigational New Drug Application, or IND, with the FDA to facilitate various IND-enabling trials, and subsequently, to enable the start of a single Phase 3 clinical trial in approximately 600-700 osteoporosis patients using sites in, the United States, Israel and other territories, subject to positive data from our ongoing Phase 2 trial of EB613, pending the determination of the impact of COVID-19 on the trial enrollment and its impact on such data.
 We believe that the study design to achieve the BMD endpoint, as discussed with the FDA, will have a much smaller number of patients and be significantly shorter in duration than a pathway that utilizes a placebo-controlled bone fracture endpoint.

 Our lead product candidate for hypoparathyroidism, EB612, is an oral formulation of PTH (1-34).
 We believe that EB612, if approved, has the potential to become the standard of care for hypoparathyroidism.
 We have tested several formulations of our oral PTH (1-34) in multiple Phase 1 clinical trials to test different manufacturing technologies, formulations, administration parameters and dosing regimens.
 These data led to a number of Phase 2 studies evaluating different formulations of EB612 including a multicenter Phase 2a clinical trial of EB612 in hypoparathyroidism patients.
 The endpoints in these trials, included examination of the PK/PD levels of EB612, as well as serum calcium, serum phosphate, urinary calcium and urinary phosphate.
-In these trials, EB612 was generally well tolerated and achieved the targeted blood levels of PTH, serum calcium, serum phosphate, and the hormonal metabolite of vitamin D (1,25- dihydroxyvitamin D).
+In these trials, EB612 was generally well tolerated and achieved the targeted blood levels of PTH, serum calcium, serum phosphate, and the hormonal metabolite of vitamin D (1,25- dihydroxyvitamin D)